‘It was a hard decision to announce the winning team. You are all winners’ said chair of the jury Henk Ovink special water envoy ...READ MORE

-For more information contact Rick Hogeboom (email@example.com) or Tamar Milgrom (firstname.lastname@example.org).
-For other information about Wetskills: Johan Oost (email@example.com)
+For more information contact Rick Hogeboom (firstname.lastname@example.org) or Johan Oost (email@example.com).
+Read more on our daily blogs: Wetskills.com/event-blogs.

 Case owner: NETAFIM